| (previously known as Auxomitia minoralis) SPILOMELINAE, CRAMBIDAE, PYRALOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The adult moth of this species is a boring grey-brown colour, with some vague pale markings on the forewings, and plain pale hindwings.
 Its wingspan is about 2 cms.
 The claim to fame of this species is that the males make noises.
 They chirp in the ultrasonic range 40 - 120Khz, using an expandable organ at the tip of the abdomen.

-The species occurs in south-east Asia, including:
+The species has been found in south-east Asia, including:

 as well as in Australia in